derekbekoe/vscode-spot/README.md

 ## Known Limitations

+- VS Code Extension only supports Linux/macOS
+    - Currently, the extension will not run correctly on Windows.
 - Intellisense & Debugging
     - Currently, there is no cross-file Intellisense or debugging
 - Image pull time